illinois-cs241/illinois-cs241.github.io/index.md

 * Explain the meaning and purpose of process control blocks and other mechanisms that the operating system uses to implement the process and thread abstractions.
 * Write, compile, debug, and execute C programs that create, manage and terminate processes and threads on UNIX.
 * Define concurrency and explain the problems that may arise because of concurrent execution of multiple processes or threads.
 Explain how these problems can be avoided.
 Write code that avoids these problems.
-* Define semaphores, mutexes, and other synchronization primitives, explain their purpose, and describe their internal implementation.
+* Define semaphores, mutexes, and other synchronization primitives.
+Also, explain their purpose, and describe their internal implementation.
 * Describe possible problems that arise from improper use of synchronization primitives (such as deadlocks) and present their solutions.
 * Write, compile, debug, and execute C programs that use UNIX synchronization primitives.
 * Describe operating system scheduling and use UNIX interfaces to set and modify scheduling policy parameters.